Child Health Task Force

 - Strengthen referral and counter referral from the community to the PHC facility, the first level referral hospitals, and back to the appropriate level.

-In an effort to support countries to adopt iCCM as a way to achieve their Ending Preventable Child and Maternal Deaths goals, global health advocates and practitioners founded the iCCM Task Force (2009-2017).
+In an effort to support countries to adopt iCCM as part of their efforts to prevent child and maternal deaths, global health advocates and practitioners founded the iCCM Task Force (2009-2017).
 MCSP served as the Secretariat of the iCCM Task Force and provided technical leadership to the consortium comprised of multilateral and bilateral agencies, academics, nongovernmental organizations, and foundations.

 With the expanded mandate of the CH TF, additional areas of importance to successful child health programming were identified.
 These areas constitute the subgroups under the new Task Force: